Custom inputs

 Future proofing

 In the future, FormKit may expand to support additional frameworks (ex: React or Svelte.
 If this is something you are interested in, let us know!.)
-Writing your inputs using schema means your inputs will be compatible (perhaps minimal changes) with those frameworks too.
+Writing your inputs using schema means your inputs will be compatible (perhaps with minimal changes) with those frameworks too.

 Schema inputs